-- The summary has to make sense to a non-technical audience.
-Remember that it’s meant to be read by “executive” managers.
+- The summary has to make sense to the non-technical audience.
+Remember that it’s meant to be read by executive managers.
 Resist the urge to describe the details of exploits and avoid security jargon.
-At the same time, make sure that the accuracy of the statements you make there can hold water with the technical audience who will also read the report.
+At the same time, make sure that the accuracy of your statements can hold water with the technical audience who will also read the report.

-- The summary should to have relevance to the company’s business.
-Outline the significance of your findings in the context important to an executive manager.
-That means referring to items such as risks, compliance requirements, metrics, contractual obligations, business processes.
-Otherwise, the reader might label the assessment’s findings irrelevant.
+- The summary should have relevance to the company’s business.
+Outline the significance of your findings in the context that resonates with an executive manager.
+That means referring to items such as risks, compliance requirements, metrics, contractual obligations, and business processes.
+Otherwise, the reader might consider the assessment findings irrelevant.

-- The summary must be brief, in most cases fitting into a single page.
+- The summary must be brief, hopefully fitting into a single page.
 It’s much harder to write a short text than a long one, but they call it a “summary” for a reason.
 Write it in a way that allows the summary to stand on its own, as it might be distributed separately from the rest of the report.
 Use bullet points.

-- The summary needs to be specific.
+- The summary should be specific.
 People put more trust into text that uses concrete statements.
-Avoid passive tense.
-Provide numbers rather using abstract words like “some” or “many.”
-Put effort into sounding confident, so that the reader accepts your findings.
+Avoid passive voice.
+Be succinct.
+Provide numbers instead of using abstract words like “some” or “many.”
 Be clear about your findings and your recommendations for addressing the issues.

-The executive summary will be the part of the security assessment report that will be read most often.
-Take time to craft it so that it is readable by executives who care about business, have little time, and think in terms of actions.
-The effort invested into creating a strong executive summary will pay off at the end.
+The summary will be the part of your report that will have the largest reach.
+Craft its contents to connect with executives who care about business, have little time, and think in terms of actions.
+The effort you invest into your executive summary will pay off at the end.

-For more on the topic of delivering better security assessments, see my Tips for Creating an Information Security Assessment Report Cheat Sheet.
+For more on the topic of delivering better security reports, see my cheat sheet on creating a strong cybersecurity assessment report.